 Hang Out in Communal the Areas

 Hanging out in your room all day and night isn’t the best way to make connections, especially with the people you live with.
 You don’t want to be known as that housemate who never leaves their room and no one knows the name of.
-Make sure you spend some time in the communal areas, even if it’s just to read a book on the sofa until someone comes in so you can strike up a conversation.
+Make sure you spend some time in the communal areas at our student accommodation in Reading, even if it’s just to read a book on the sofa until someone comes in so you can strike up a conversation.

 Say Yes to Events